Account settings: users, workspaces, Connectors, and subscriptions

 A Cloud Central account provides multi-tenancy and enables you to organize users and resources in isolated workspaces from within Cloud Manager.

 For example, multiple users can deploy and manage Cloud Volumes ONTAP systems in isolated environments called workspaces.
 These workspaces are invisible to other users, unless they are shared.

-Account Admins can then modify the settings for this account by managing users, workspaces, Connectors, and subscriptions:
+Account Admins can then modify the settings for this account by managing users (members), workspaces, Connectors, and subscriptions:

 For step-by-step instructions, see Setting up the Cloud Central account.

-The Account Settings widget in Cloud Manager enables Account Admins to manage a Cloud Central account.
+The Manage Account widget in Cloud Manager enables Account Admins to manage a Cloud Central account.
 If you just created your account, then you’ll start from scratch.
 But if you’ve already set up an account, then you’ll see all the users, workspaces, Connectors, and subscriptions that are associated with the account.

 When you associate a user, you assign them a role: